repengine/pulse/docs/sprint0_module_analysis/iris_ingest_fs_py.md

 *   **`core.celery_app`:** Tightly coupled for dispatching tasks.
 Changes to Celery configuration or the specific task name (`"ingest_and_score_signal"`) would necessitate changes in this module.
 *   **`core.metrics`:** Coupled for initiating the metrics server via `start_metrics_server`.
-*   **`iris.iris_scraper`:** Loosely coupled.
+*   **`ingestion.iris_scraper`:** Loosely coupled.
 An instance is created and passed to `SignalFileHandler`, but its methods are not directly invoked in the file processing logic shown.
 *   **File System Structure:** Relies on the existence and accessibility of `MONITOR_DIR` and `ARCHIVE_DIR`.
 *   **Data Format Contract:** Implicitly expects that the data within the JSON and CSV files conforms to a structure that the downstream Celery task (`"ingest_and_score_signal"`) can process.